HOW K-POP AND KOREAN FASHION SHAPED THE STYLES OF MODEST MILLENNIAL GENERATIONS AND GEN-Z

 by Jonquil Dun

-Before the iconic brands in the fashion industry succumbed to the call of modest fashion consumers from around the world, there was a struggle as to where to purchase clothing which styles are away from the silhouettes of the good ‘ol Abaya; for teenagers living in the Western societies, most especially.
-Because they live in the era of Dua Lipa, Kendall Jenner, Justin Beiber and Arianna Grande, the need to look like the modern times made the traditional abaya look passe.
-The urge to look like the common teen was a challenge for those who wants to observe modesty and preserve religious identity.
+Before the iconic brands in the fashion industry succumbed to the call of modest fashion consumers from around the world, there was a struggle as to where to purchase clothing and which styles are away from the silhouettes of the good ‘ol Abaya; for teenagers living in the Western societies, most especially.
+Because they live in the era of Dua Lipa, Kendall Jenner, Justin Beiber, and Arianna Grande, the need to look like the modern times made the traditional abaya look passe.
+The urge to look like the common teen was a challenge for those who wanted to observe modesty and preserve their religious identity.
 But how did the teenagers pull it off?